 Health Insurance, Bonuses, and Other Benefits

-The Antigua and Barbuda labor laws stipulate that employers contribute 3.5 percent of each employee’s wage to the Medical Benefits Scheme for health care services.
+For employees under 60, Antigua and Barbuda labor laws stipulate that employers contribute 3.5 percent of each employee’s wage to the Medical Benefits Scheme for health care services.
+Employees also contribute 3.5 percent.
+These rates change for employees over 60 years of age.
 Field Officers of the Medical Benefits Scheme hold the right to visit any businesses at any time to ensure compliance or investigate records.

-You are also obligated to contribute 7 percent of the monthly payroll to the Social Security program.
+You are also obligated to contribute eight percent of the monthly payroll to the Social Security program.
+Employees contribute six percent.

 There are no requirements for providing bonuses, but you can include bonus offerings in your benefits package to attract more candidates.